akihikodaki/dts/test_plans/multiprocess_test_plan.rst

    modprobe vfio-pci
    usertools/dpdk-devbind.py --bind=vfio-pci device_bus_id

-Assuming that an Intel DPDK build has been set up and the multi-process sample applications have been built.
+Assuming that a DPDK build has been set up and the multi-process sample applications have been built.

 Test Case: Basic operation